MahidunNobi/MahidunNobi/README.md

 - 🔭 I’m currently working at [Upwork](https://www.upwork.com/freelancers/~01efd3f02eb05280fa) as a freelance web developer
 - 🔭 I’m currently looking for a full-time remote job
-- 🌱 I’m currently learning Python, SQL
+- 🌱 I’m currently learning LangChain
 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->
-- 💬 Ask me about React, TailwindCSS, NextJS, MongoDB, Mongoose
+- 💬 Ask me about React, TailwindCSS, NextJS, MongoDB, PostGres
 <!-- 📫 How to reach me: ... -->
 <!-- 😄 Pronouns: ... -->
 <!-- ⚡ Fun fact: ... -->